-- 4. To avoid injury, do not clean, adjust, unclog or service P.T.O. driven equipment when the tractor engine is running. - 5.
+- 4. To avoid injury, do not clean, adjust, unclog or service P.T.O. driven equipment when the tractor engine is running.
+Ensure that the P.T.O. is switched off. - 5.
 Make sure the P.T.O. guard is in position at all times and always replace the P.T.O. cap when the P.T.O. is not in use.